oalahurikar/Engineer-Ghost/about/index.md

 subclass: 'post page'
 ---

 MeruDynamics is engineering publishing platform designed for latest technology.
-This is a demo site of a basic Ghost install to give you a general sense of what a new Ghost site looks like when set up for the first time.
+We publish information about technology and tools to solve hard engineering problems.

 > If you'd like to see our engineering services, head over to [MeruDynamics.tech](https://merudynamics.tech/) and subscribe to give MeruDynamics engineering services a try!